practicalcomputerscience/MicrobenchmarkGPHLlanguages/00 - wiki page for further advances/README.md

 <br/>

-2026-01-22a: so far, I haven't touched yet these corners of programming languages:
+2026-01-25: so far, I haven't touched yet these corners of programming languages:

-- Eiffel: https://www.eiffel.org/: this language looks quite unique, which raises the question: what is its basic programming paramdigm?
-I cannot really say that it's imperative; this language looks like being designed around the basic construct of a class; so, I'd really says that this is truly an object-oriented language
 - Carbon Language: An experimental successor to C++: https://docs.carbon-lang.dev/#why-build-carbon
 - https://haxe.org/: strictly-typed programming language
 - Smalltalk as the U.S.'s start into object-oriented programming